 It's all well and good posting a score when the long game is firing but, as most of us know all too well, instances such as this are rare.
 Instead, a golfer's full arsenal is usually tested out on the course.

 One of the biggest problems for amateurs is that they get lured in by the quest to 'hit bombs' and don't devote enough time to this area of the game or don't know an effective way to practice it.
 Here's a handy guide to use.

 First 15 minutes

 It begins with technique and understanding a couple of simple concepts.
 You want the club to be working around your body in a semi-circle so it just brushes the turf at impact.
 That way, you'll be able to develop a consistent action that can be relied upon under pressure.

 And a lot of it comes down to the set-up position.
 When chipping, you want to adopt a narrow stance with the ball positioned in the middle.
 From here, popular belief tells us to get the weight forward but it's more efficient to keep everything centred.
 Your shoulders, hips and feet should all be in a line to use the bounce as effectively as possible.
 If done correctly, you shouldn't see much of a divot.

 And the same applies in the bunker - you want to control as many of the variables as you can.
 Find a consistent grip that feels comfortable and ensure the ball position remains as constant as possible.
 (There will, of course, be exceptions depending on the shot you need to play.)

-Minutes 15-30: Sloping lies
+Minute 15-30: Sloping lies

 While practising from flat surfaces is a great way to develop sound fundamentals, the reality on the course is very different, so it's important to be adaptable - there are limitations to how well your normal motion will work when navigating a slope.
 From a downslope, for example, if we adopt the same technique, the likelihood is that the club will bottom out too early and you'll either hit it fat or thin.

 Instead, you want your body to be perpendicular to the slope so as to utilise the bounce again.
 The shot will naturally come out higher so choose your club accordingly based on the situation you're in.

-Minutes 30-45: Distance control
+Minute 30-45: Distance control

 Once the technical kinks have been ironed out, it's time to focus on the shots themselves, and more importantly, becoming a master of distance control.
 Whether done by changing clubs or adjusting the length of swing with a trusty wedge, that's up to the individual, but we would advise ingraining three stock yardages into your repertoire.

 Focus on picking out a landing spot for each different distance and practise away.
 In time, you'll develop a feel for these shots that can be used on the course.
 Do the same from the bunker, once again controlling the variables.
 Alter the length of swing, how open the face is and the club selection if needs be but keep the set-up and amount of sand taken as constant as possible.

 Final 15 minutes: Pressure game